EsterChang/CS4641/index.md

 ## Data Exploration

-To start our data exploration, we created a heat map to analyze the correlation between the different features and targets.
+To start our data exploration, we created a heat map to analyze the correlation between the different features and the target.
 From this heat map we noticed that smoking was highly correlated with charges, and both bmi and age were moderately correlated with charges.
 Since smoking, bmi, and age were the features most correlated with charges, we decided to look at these relationships more closely.

 <img width="400" alt="correlation" src="https://user-images.githubusercontent.com/46691358/98428361-1cb4c600-206f-11eb-9f7e-45fc9045d0b9.png">